Orange-OpenSource/Cool-Chic/docs/source/video_compression/overview.rst

   * ``--p_pos``: Where to place the P frames

 All the other frames are hierarchical B-frames with equidistant (past and future) references.
 Below are a few examples.
-See :doc:`coding structure doc <./../../code_documentation/encoder/utils/codingstructure>` for more details.

 .. code-block::